 6.9.1 General

-The consumer of QoS Sustainability analytics may request the NWDAF analytics information regarding the QoS change statistics for an Analytics target period in the past in a certain area or the likelihood of a QoS change for an an Analytics target period in the future in a certain area.
+The consumer of QoS Sustainability analytics may request the NWDAF analytics information regarding the QoS change statistics for an Analytics target period in the past in a certain area or the likelihood of a QoS change for an Analytics target period in the future in a certain area.
 The consumer can request either to subscribe to notifications (i.e. a Subscribe-Notify model) or to a single notification (i.e., a Request-Response model).

+The service consumer may be a NF (e.g. AF).

 The request includes the following parameters:

 - Analytics ID = "QoS Sustainability";